plzin/plzin.github.io/posts/perm-poly.md

 # Conclusion
 We've seen the most important theory on binary polynomials:
 - We have a characterization of binary permutation polynomials, which also allows us to generate random permutation polynomials
-- We can decide when two binary polynomials compute the same function
+- We can decide when two binary polynomials compute the same function.
 - Given a binary permutation polynomial, we can efficiently find an inverse.

 <hr>